From hand drafting to CAD

 gCADPlus software is an example of a ‘command-driven’ program.
 There are various groups of instructions for creating drawings.
 Many instructions (commands) exist to get a new sheet from a FILE cabinet.
 Similarly, there are many commands to DRAW different entities, DISPLAY the drawing, EDIT the drawing, define and use BLOCKS as templates, create and switch between LAYERS, etc. Drawing utilities analogous to the rulers and squares mentioned above may be used.
 It is possible to PLOT the drawing on paper and to FILE the completed drawing.

-It is useful to think of a CAD program as a set of drawers in a file cabinet, each drawer containing a specific set (group) of commands such as DRAW, EDIT, DISPLAY, and so on.
-Within the DRAW group, you will find a LINE command, an ARC command, a CIRCLE command, and so on.
+It is helpful to think of a CAD program as a set of drawers in a file cabinet, each drawer containing a specific set (group) of commands such as DRAW, EDIT, DISPLAY, etc. Within the DRAW group, you will find a LINE command, an ARC command, a CIRCLE command, and so on.

 Do I need to learn CAD commands by heart?